numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

   It is *not* reasonable to add a loop for ``int16 + uint16 -> int24`` if
   you write an ``int24`` dtype.
 The result of this operation was already defined previously as ``int32`` and will be used with this assumption.
-* A promoter (or loop) should never affect other existing loop results.
+* A promoter (or loop) should never affect existing loop results.
-  Additionally, to changes in the resulting dtype, do not add for example faster but less precise loops/promoter.
+  This includes adding faster but less precise loops/promoters to replace existing ones.
 * Try to stay within a clear, linear hierarchy for all promotion (and casting) related logic.
 NumPy itself breaks this logic for integers and floats (they are not strictly linear, since int64 cannot promote to float32).